surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

   - <b>Indexed : </b> specifies the data to be plotted in numeric values starting from zero on x-axis.

-  - <b>Category</b> specifies the data to be plotted as category group on x-axis.
+  - <b>Category :</b> specifies the data to be plotted as category group on x-axis.

-  - <b>Timeseries</b> specify the data to be plotted as time values.
+  - <b>Timeseries : </b> specify the data to be plotted as time values.
 The x-axis is labeled with appropriate time increments.

 -  <b>X-Grid Color : </b> display specific color on X-axis.